graylan0/phi-2-multiversal-chunking-token-chunking-demo/README.md

-# Multiverseal Text Generation
+# Multiversal Text Generation

-Welcome to the Multiverseal Text Generation project, an odyssey into the cosmos of language, sentiment, and the ethereal realms of machine-generated creativity.
+Welcome to the Multiversal Text Generation project, an odyssey into the cosmos of language, sentiment, and the ethereal realms of machine-generated creativity.

 ## Installation